Agent Architecture / Advanced

 Thesis

-Pi Agent (Full Course) teaches a practical agent architecture move: Study Pi as an extensible coding-agent platform: sessions, providers, context engineering, extensions, packages, themes, and SDK integration all become parts of the agent operating model.
+Pi Agent (Full Course) teaches a practical context/search move: Study Pi as an extensible coding-agent platform: sessions, providers, context engineering, extensions, packages, themes, and SDK integration all become parts of the agent operating model.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.